-Meredith grew up in Hollywood, her mother is Whitney Blake, famous for her four seasons as Dorothy Baxter on the 1960s sitcom Hazel.
-Her mother then co-created the show, One Day at a Time, which was actually based on her time as a single mother raising Meredith and her siblings.
+Meredith grew up in Hollywood, her mother being Whitney Blake, famous for her four seasons as Dorothy Baxter on the 1960s sitcom Hazel.
+Her mother then co-created the show One Day at a Time, which was actually based on her time as a single mother raising Meredith and her siblings.

-Meredith’s big break came in 1972, as a titular series lead in Bridget loves Bernie.
-Her on-screen newlywed was David Birney, & this soon became reality, as he became her second husband in 1974.
-Then in 1976, she got her sitcom family, minus the ties.
-She earned two Emmy nominations for the role of Nancy Lawrence Maitland for four seasons of Family.
-During the ‘90s, she was diagnosed with breast cancer but thankfully has since recovered.
+Meredith’s big break came in 1972, as a titular series lead in Bridget Loves Bernie.
+Her on-screen newlywed was David Birney, and this soon became reality, as he became her second husband in 1974.
+Then, in 1976, she got her sitcom family, minus the ties.
+She earned two Emmy nominations for the role of Nancy Lawrence Maitland over the course of four seasons of Family.
+During the ‘90s, she was diagnosed with breast cancer, but thankfully has since recovered.